Hierarchical porous C/MnO2 composite hollow microspheres with enhanced supercapacitor performance†

 The successful application of supercapacitors in energy conversion and storage hinges on the development of highly efficient and stable electrode materials.
-Herein, a composite of manganese oxide (MnO2) and N-doped hollow carbon sphere (NHCS) was fabricated by a facile two-step process for supercapacitor electrodes.
-The MnO2-NHCS composite had a NHCS core and a shell composed of hierarchical birnessite-type MnO2 nanoflakes.
-NHCS in the composite not only serves as the template for the growth of MnO2 nanoflakes, but also as the electrically conductive channel for electrochemical performance enchancement.
-The physicochemical and electrochemical properties of the MnO2-NHCS composite were significantly enhanced as compared with those of MnO2 hollow spheres (MnO2 HS).
-The asymmetric supercapacitors (ASCs) assembled with MnO2-NHCS anode and NHCS cathode exhibited a high energy density of 26.8 Wh kg–1 at a power density of 233 W kg–1, which is superior to that of the ASCs assembled with MnO2 HS anode and NHCS cathode (13.5 Wh kg–1 at 229 W kg–1).
-The MnO2-NHCS ASCs also show superior cycling stability for 4000 cycles.
-The enhanced electrochemical performance of MnO2-NHCS makes it a promising electrode material for application in supercapacitors and potentially other energy storage devices.
+Herein, a composite of manganese oxide (MnO2) and N-doped hollow carbon spheres (NHCSs) was fabricated by a facile two-step process for supercapacitor electrodes.
+The MnO2–NHCS composite had a NHCS core and a shell composed of hierarchical birnessite-type MnO2 nanoflakes.
+The NHCSs in the composite serve not only as the template for the growth of MnO2 nanoflakes, but also as the electrically conductive channel for electrochemical performance enhancement.
+The physicochemical and electrochemical properties of the MnO2–NHCS composite were significantly enhanced as compared with those of MnO2 hollow spheres (MnO2 HSs).
+The asymmetric supercapacitors (ASCs) assembled with MnO2–NHCS anodes and NHCS cathodes exhibited a high energy density of 26.8 W h kg−1 at a power density of 233 W kg−1, which is superior to those of the ASCs assembled with MnO2 HS anodes and NHCS cathodes (13.5 W h kg−1 at 229 W kg−1).
+The MnO2–NHCS ASCs also show superior cycling stability for 4000 cycles.
+The enhanced electrochemical performance of the MnO2–NHCSs makes them a promising electrode material for application in supercapacitors and potentially other energy storage devices.